-6. Later, the leaders have to come back to their previous group.
-As the students are beginners the teacher facilitates the video again for each group, using the leader notes and the audio create a brainstorming in the big paper.

-7. All groups share facts and ideas about what they learned from the video.
+- 6. Later, the leaders have to come back to their previous group.
+As the students are beginners the teacher facilitates the video again for each group, using the leader notes and the audio create a brainstorming in the big paper. - 7.
+All groups share facts and ideas about what they learned from the video.
 Now, they understand the main ideas from the topic and are able to expose in front of the class what they learned before.

-Worksheet N°3

-Covid 19

-1. The leader of each group watches the video "Covid 19".
-Take notes as much as possible about the most relevant information.
+brksheet N°3 Covid 19 the leader of each group watches the video "Covid 19".
+Take notes as much as possible ut the most relevant information. s://www.youtube.com/watch?v=8z9BsKpCJY0 the video "Covid 19". Γake notes as much as po ossible orksheet N°3 Covid 19 The leader of each group watches the video "Covid 19".
+Take notes as much as possible the video "Covid 19".
+Take notes as much as po ossible orksheet N°3 Covid 19 -

-https://www.youtube.com/watch?v=8z9BsKpCJY0

-Leader's notes: (Telle/ 2002